-A fundamental security best practice further enshrined in regulations around the world and the OECD Data Quality Principle.
-The GDPR, for example, requires that data controllers "should limit the collection of personal information to what is directly relevant and necessary to accomplish a specified purpose."
-Of course, the interpretation of what is directly relevant and necessary is open to interpretation; the enforcement mechanisms on both the legal and the technical sides are inconsistently applied or completely lacking.
+A fundamental security best practice further enshrined in regulations around the world is the principle of data minimization, described in the ISO/IEC 29100 Privacy Framework as "Processing of data should be minimized to that specifically necessary for the purpose specified."
+Of course, the interpretation of what is directly necessary is open to interpretation; the enforcement mechanisms on both the legal and the technical sides are inconsistently applied or completely lacking.
 Still, one of the most powerful ways to protect an individual's data privacy is to not collect their personal data at all.

-Governments are in a unique position of being the source of truth to a large amount of personal data.
+Governments are in a unique position of being the authoritative source for a several fundamental attributes of personal data.
 Birth records, legal names, and citizenship are just a few examples of data that governments generate for citizens and residents of their countries.
-However, they are also likely to collect even more data that is not necessarily in their purview.
-As government agencies collect data such as race, gender, and sexual orientation in order to evaluate whether or not they are supporting diversity and equity, that data becomes a source of information that may be used for other purposes if those purposes are declared important by the government itself (e.g., public safety).134
+India's Aadhaar system, for example, only collects four fields of demographic data-name, age, gender, and address-and two optional fields-mobile number and email address.
+However, governments are also likely to collect even more data that is not necessarily in their purview.
+As government agencies collect data such as race, gender, and sexual orientation in order to evaluate whether or not they are supporting diversity and equity, that data becomes a source of information that may be used for other purposes if those purposes are declared important by the government itself (e.g., public safety).151